-At Gill Law Group, PC, our Orange County family lawyers can handle international custody matters.
+At Gill Law Group, PC, our lawyers can handle international custody cases.
 With an extensive knowledge of international family laws, we offer thorough guidance in the complexities of the legal system and protect your rights throughout the process.
 You don’t have to take action alone, let us help you get you the best results possible.

-There are many cases in which a parent removes a child from his/her home country without the parent’s consent.
-Fortunately, there are two laws that can help resolve the issue: the Hague Convention on the Civil Aspects of International Child Abduction (Hague Convention) and the Uniform Child Custody Jurisdiction Act (UCCJA).
+In cases where a parent removes a child from their home country without the other parent’s consent, there are two laws that can help resolve the issue: the Hague Convention and the Uniform Child Custody Jurisdiction Act (UCCJA).

 According to the UCCJA, the California court must treat another nation as if it were part of the United States.
 In other words, a foreign-court decision will be granted in California, unless it violates human rights.
 The state where the child lives (now or spanning at least six months) has continuing responsibility for his/her custody.

-Child custody disputes involving different countries can result in an arduous court battle.
-Our Orange County family law attorneys are dedicated to finding favorable outcomes in these cases.
+When different countries are involved, international child custody disputes can result in an arduous court battle.
+Our international custody attorneys are dedicated to finding favorable outcomes in these cases.
 Our goal is to protect your relationship with your child and act in the child’s best interests.

-For more information about international laws, contact us and request a complimentary consultation today.
+Learn more about international custody laws.
+Contact us and request a complimentary consultation today.